netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Grafana

-Grafana does not provide a cloud connector for monitoring systemd services and units.
-There is a vast ecosystem around Grafana and probably monitoring systemd services can be accomplished via a 3rd party Prometheus exporter which via a Prometheus installation can push metrics to Grafana Cloud.
+Grafana Cloud does not provide a cloud connector for monitoring systemd services and units.

+We know there is a vast ecosystem around Grafana and probably monitoring systemd services can be accomplished via a 3rd party Prometheus exporter, but Grafana Cloud did not mention it, did not suggest any and did not provide instructions on how to configure it.

 ### Netdata